Kaiqi-Liang/COMP1531-Project/reflection.md

 assignment and we needed to discuss the desired method in keeping our branches clean and updated.

+The main issue we have faced is getting used to using git lab as each member is fairly new to working with this software system.
+To overcome this we have been continually communicating with one another to see if another member can help us solve our problem.

 Moving forward to the second iteration we have identified that we need to continue to communicate and meet more regularly.
 We also aim to push more regularly to git and when doing so, write better commit messages.
 Finally for this next iteration